 New Technique

 Because the top left corner of a picture represents the origin of pixel locations (0,0), it is often used as the origin for the Hough transform as well.
-By translating pixels locations so that the bottom center of the picture is the origin the resulting ρ, θ from the Hough transform can be immediately useful for a mobile robot.
+By translating pixel locations so that the bottom center of the picture is the origin the resulting ρ, θ from the Hough transform can be immediately useful for a mobile robot.
 The ρ value would relate to the distance to the closest point on a line from the robot and the θ value would represent the angle to the closest point on the line.

 Evaluation